reflectoring/reflectoring.github.io/_posts/2021-01-22-x-ways-to-write-meaningful-commit-messages.md

 ---

-**[Angular](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit) is a conventional format too.
+**[Angular](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit) format is a conventional format too.
 It suggests that a commit message should consist of a header, a body, and a footer with a blank line between each section** because tools like rebase in git get confused if we run them together without space.